Back

 Cost per mille (CPM)

 Mille is a Latin word for “a thousand”.
 So, cost per mille refers to the price paid to showcase in-app ads 1000 times.
-CPM takes into account each viewer, regardless of their clicks or reactions to banners.
+CPM takes each viewer into account regardless of their clicks or reactions to banners.
 For app publishers, this is the safest path to take, as it guarantees ad revenue anyway.
-Though the price for the placement is often low.
+Though, the price for the placement is often low.

 Cost per click (CPC)

 The next pricing model for in-app advertising is when publishers get money for every click on banners or videos. СPC drives better results in attracting a target audience, as just interested users do the click.
-This model remains well-liked among advertisers, as it brings conversions, ad revenue, and brand awareness in one shot.
+This model remains well-liked among advertisers as it brings conversions, ad revenue, and brand awareness in one shot.

 Cost per action (CPA)

 Unlike CPC, CPA counts not clicks but completed actions users take as they interact with the advertised product.
 Say, in-app ads promote some marketplace, and app publishers display banners on CPA terms.
-Then advertisers generate ad revenue only if someone installs their app, signs up, or makes a purchase.
+Then, advertisers generate ad revenue only if someone installs their app, signs up, or makes a purchase.
 Developers shoulder all the risks associated with user engagement, and as a result, this model is the most expensive.

 A little about in-app advertisements pros